MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-cordova-applications.md

     cordova platform add ios
     ```

-    To add the Android platform:
+    > <b>Important:</b> The platform versions supported by the MobileFirst plug-ins are **cordova-ios@4.0.1**, **cordova-android@5.0.0** and **cordova-windows@4.2.0**

+### Registering the Cordova application in MobileFirst Server

+1. Open a **Command-line** window and navigate to the root of the Cordova project.

+2. Register the application with MobileFirst Server:

     ```bash
-    cordova platform add android
-    ```

-    To add the Windows platform:

-    ```bash
-    cordova platform add windows
-    ```

-    > The platform versions supported by MobileFirst plug-ins are **cordova-ios@4.0.1**, **cordova-android@5.0.0** and **cordova-windows@4.2.0**

-## Registering the Cordova app in MobileFirst Server

-1. Open the **Command-line** and navigate to the root of the Cordova project.

-2. Register the application with MobileFirst Server with the CLI command:

-    ```bash
     mfpdev app register
     ```

-    The `mfpdev app register` CLI command first connects to the MobileFirst Server to register the application, followed by generating the `config.xml` file at the root of the Cordova project, and adding to it the metadata that identifies the MobileFirst Server.
+    The `mfpdev app register` CLI command first connects to the MobileFirst Server to register the application, followed by updating the **config.xml** file at the root of the Cordova project with metadata that identifies the MobileFirst Server.

     Each platform is registered as an application in MobileFirst Server.

     > The application registration can also be done from the MobileFirst Operations Console:
     > 1. Open your browser of choice and load the MobileFirst Operations Console using the address  `http://localhost:9080/mfpconsole/`.
 You can also open the console from the **Command-line** using the CLI command `mfpdev server console`.